Emergency Funds: Your Financial Safety Net

 While some may think it's best to stash cash somewhere in the house, remember that this money can be stolen or lost.
 Banks and credit unions offer insured accounts with security features to help protect your money.
 Once you figure out how much to save and how to save it, it's important to think about the account type you will use.

-Save To a Separate Account
+Save to a Separate Account

 Put your money in an account that's separate from your regular checking and savings accounts (the accounts you use for routine spending).
 That way, you aren't tempted to spend your emergency funds on everyday purchases.
 You can also try digital options to create separate fund categories without opening separate accounts.
-BECU offers members the digital tool, Envelopes, for example.
+BECU offers members a digital tool, BECU Envelopes, for example.

 Make Sure Your Account Is Insured